Understanding Congenital Heart Defects

 Single gene:

-Rarely, congenital heart defects are caused by changes in a single gene.
-Often when this is the case more than one person in the family has a heart defect.
-The chance for another family member to have a heart defect can be as high as 50 percent.
+Rarely, CHD is caused by changes in a single gene.
+Often when this is the case more than one person in the family has had heart disease.
+The chance for another family member to have it can be as high as 50 percent.

 -